Akathisia and Benzodiazepines - for Clinicians, Family, and Friends

 Cold Turkey Benzodiazepine Withdrawal

 There is a high risk of akathisia if benzodiazepines are discontinued abruptly, especially after long-term use.
 Unfortunately, many doctors today are either refusing to renew prescriptions or tapering their patients too rapidly due to the crackdown on prescription drug abuse.
 Stephanie and Christine illustrate the dangers of this practice in the video below —

 Dr. Jordan Peterson is a well-known clinical psychologist, professor of psychology at the University of Toronto, and best-selling author of 12 Rules for Life: An Antidote for Chaos.
 In 2019, he mysteriously disappeared from the public eye.
 His daughter, Mikhaila, explained what happened to him in a video released on social media six months later.

 Jordan had taken a benzodiazepine as prescribed for several years and then developed akathisia.
 The benzodiazepine was discontinued abruptly which caused severe worsening of his condition.
-In a recently-released video podcast, Mikhaila and Jordan further detail his story and warn of the dangers of benzodiazepines.
+During a followup video podcast, Mikhaila and Jordan further detailed his story and warned of the dangers of benzodiazepines.
 This is a condensed version of that podcast —

 Additional information about the dangers of benzodiazepines and the benzodiazepine withdrawal syndrome (BWS) can be found on the websites of the Benzodiazepine Information Coalition and The Alliance for Benzodiazepine Best Practices.